microsoft/onnxruntime/docs/performance/quantization.md

 ## ONNX quantization representation format
 There are two ways to represent quantized ONNX models:
 - Operator-oriented (QOperator).
 All the quantized operators have their own ONNX definitions, like QLinearConv, MatMulInteger and etc.
 - Tensor-oriented (QDQ; Quantize and DeQuantize).
 This format inserts DeQuantizeLinear(QuantizeLinear(tensor)) between the original operators to simulate the quantization and dequantization process.
-The QuantizeLinear and DeQuantizeLinear operators also carry the quantization parameters.Models generated in the following ways are in the QDQ format:
+In Static Quantization, the QuantizeLinear and DeQuantizeLinear operators also carry the quantization parameters.
+In Dynamic Quantization, a ComputeQuantizationParameters function proto is inserted to calculate quantization parameters on the fly.
+Models generated in the following ways are in the QDQ format:
-  - Models quantized by quantize_static API below with `quant_format=QuantFormat.QDQ`.
+  - Models quantized by quantize_static or quantize_dynamic API, explained below, with `quant_format=QuantFormat.QDQ`.
   - Quantization-Aware training (QAT) models converted from Tensorflow or exported from PyTorch.
   - Quantized models converted from TFLite and other frameworks.